odoodo/Mirth-Migrator/README.md

 Any <b>changes</b> of the configuration <b>are applied on the fly</b>.
 There is no need to restart the MIRTH_Migrator channel.

-When you access Mirth Migrator, it asks you to log in.
-Simply use your Mirth account of the Mirth instance at which the MIRTH_MIGRATOR channel is running.
+When you access Mirth Migrator, it asks you to <b>log in</b>.
+Simply <b>use your Mirth account</b> of the Mirth instance at which the MIRTH_MIGRATOR channel is running.

 <h2>Kudos</h2>
 Mirth Migrator makes use of a number of other open source projects: